SimonGZ/google-docs-converter/README.md

 gconv -f org http://docs.google.com/blahblah > my-file.org
 ```

+NOTE: Google Docs URLs can sometimes include ampersands, question marks, and other characters that may trigger unwanted behavior in your terminal.
+You may want to surround the URL with quote marks `''` to protect against this.

 For debugging purposes, you can use the -j flag to pass a local JSON file representing the Google Docs file you wish to convert.
 The [Google Docs JSON format is documented here][Google Docs JSON].

 ## Features